top of page

 SELF-TAPE TIPS

-SOUND - If you're taping with a smartphone, using a lavalier mic is a game-changer.
-It brings focus to your entire vocal range, even your quietest lines are clear as a bell.
-(The only exception would be a screaming audition - then, yes, we can hear you...)
+SOUND – If you're using a smartphone, a Lavalier mic can make a world of difference.
+It enhances your voice, ensuring even your softest lines are crisp and clear.
+(The only exception might be a loud, screaming scene – we’ll hear you then!)

-TAKES - I always send in more than one take, unless it's otherwise specified.
-BUT ONLY if I have a legit second or third DIFFERENT interpretation.
-For example, if you're reading for a bank teller, maybe the first take is pleasant and helpful, the second take more business-as-usual.
-If you're sending in that second take, casting directors truly want to see something different, not a slightly different read of the word "and."
+TAKES – I always submit more than one take, unless otherwise instructed, but ONLY if I have a distinctly different interpretation.
+For example, if you're reading for a bank teller, one take might be warm and helpful, and another more business-like.
+Casting directors want to see variety, not a slight variation on the same read.

-REVIEW - I know this seems like a no-brainer but always review your takes.
-If you notice that you mispronounced a word or didn't enunciate clearly, do another take.
-And watch to see how you're LISTENING.
+REVIEW – This may seem obvious, but always review your takes.
+If you mispronounce a word or fail to enunciate, do another take.
+Also, pay attention to how you're listening in the scene.

 bottom of page